jeremykohn/TypeCheck.js/README.md

 # TypeCheck.js

 TypeCheck is an improved version of JavaScript's `typeof` operator.
+It takes any value and returns an array of strings that describe the value's type and subtypes.

-For example, `typeof 12.3` in plain JavaScript returns `'number'`.
-TypeCheck detects not just the type of `12.3`, but also its subtypes: `['number', 'finite', 'float']`.
+For example, `typeof 12.3` in plain JavaScript simply returns `'number'`.
+TypeCheck provides more detailed information as well: `['number', 'finite', 'float']`.

 And for an array, `typeof` returns `'object'` rather than `'array'`.
-It's true that arrays in JavaScript are a type of object, so TypeCheck returns both: `['object', 'array']`.
+It's true that JavaScript arrays are also objects, so TypeCheck returns both: `['object', 'array']`.

 Here are the types and subtypes that TypeCheck recognizes: